hermit-os/hermit-rs/README.md

 ## Building your own applications

-Have a look at [rusty-demo](https://github.com/hermit-os/rusty-demo).
+Have a look at [the template](https://github.com/hermit-os/hermit-rs-template).

 ## Use Hermit for C/C++, Go, and Fortran applications